Updated: Feb 17

-There are many times when I’ve had to explain exactly what I do.
-Oftentimes when I say I am an occupational therapist, someone might ask, “It’s like PT?” or “You help people find jobs?”.
-This is understandable.
-OT and PT are two professions that are similar in many ways and because it is difficult for people to plainly see the differences, they are confused and the role of OT is not well understood.
-Additionally, OT and PT interventions can sometimes overlap and appear to be similar especially in some settings.
+There are many times when I've had to explain what I do.
+Often when I say I am an occupational therapist, someone might ask, "It's like PT?" or "You help people find jobs?".
+The confusion is understandable.
+OT and PT are two professions that are similar in many ways, and because it is difficult for people to see the differences, they are confused, and the role of OT is not well understood.
+Additionally, OT and PT interventions can sometimes overlap and appear similar, especially in some settings.

 The use of exercise and prescription

-The main similarity is that both professions have the goal to restore functional outcomes.
+The main similarity is that both professions have the goal of restoring functional outcomes.

 Physical Therapy is a profession that focuses on improving physical function and mobility using physical techniques.
 Restoring, strengthening, maintaining mobility, and managing pain.
-PTs generally serve clients who have experienced an injury or are suffering from a chronic health issue.
+PTs generally serve clients who have experienced an injury or suffer from a chronic health issue.

-Occupational Therapy, on the other hand, is a profession that focuses on enabling the performance of activities of daily living as independently as possible while considering injury, disability, and pain.
-OTs main objective is to use occupation-based intervention to address goals, hence the use of the word "occupation" in occupational therapy.
+Occupational Therapy, on the other hand, is a profession that focuses on enabling the performance of activities of daily living as independently as possible while considering the injury, disability, and pain.
+OTs' primary objective is to use occupation-based intervention to address goals, hence using the word "occupation" in occupational therapy.

-OT enables function in the following occupations/daily activities:
+OT enables the function in the following occupations/daily activities: